Treago Castle: Main building

 Originally the building was of a secure design, featuring a central courtyard and no externally facing windows.
 Later, the courtyard area in the centre of the building was covered over in stages and new windows added to the outside walls, forming a more traditional house.
 Mason's marks matching those at Raglan Castle and traced to William Herbert, 1st Earl of Pembroke, were detected following a visit in 1975 by the Chief Inspector of Ancient Monuments, A. J. Taylor.
 There are similarities to Croft Castle, also in Herefordshire.

-Whilst Treago Castle remains a private family home, wine tasting sessions and local charity events allow the public a limited opportunity to view inside the castle.
+Whilst Treago Castle remains a private family home local charity events allow the public a limited opportunity to view inside the castle.

 Estate and gardens

 Surrounding the main buildings is parkland, probably landscaped during the late 18th century.
 There is no indication of a moat, although early plans of the estate do show a leat following the contour line across the estate, to the adjacent Furnace Farm.
 The parkland grounds became neglected for a period between the 1790s and 1840s.
 Four major improvements were constructed after c.
 1840: